Psychiatry & Medication Management

 - Physician Assistants (PA) are certified health care professionals that have completed a master’s program in the medical model.

-- Advanced Practice Registered Nurses (APRNs) have completed a master’s program in the medical model.
+- Advanced Practice Registered Nurses (APRNs) have completed a master’s program or doctorate in the medical model.

 Nystrom & Associates Prescribing Guidelines Regarding Controlled Medications